 \section{Introduction}

 Dvo\v{r}\'{a}k and Postle~\cite{DvPo17} and Fraigniaud, Heinrich and Kosowski~\cite{FHK16} independently defined the {\em conflict $k$-colouring} problem as follows.
 Given a (simple) graph $G=(V,E)$, each edge $uv\in E$ is assigned a list $K(u,v)$ of ordered pairs ---called {\em conflicts}--- of colours from $[k]=\{1,\dots,k\}$.
-The question is whether $G$ admits a colouring $c:V\to[k]$ of the vertices so that no edge is in a conflict, i.e.~there is no edge $uv \in E$ and conflict $(c_u,c_v)\in K(u,v)$ such that $c(u)=c_u$ and $c(v)=c_v$.
+The question is whether $G$ admits a colouring $c:V\to[k]$ of the vertices so that no edge is in a conflict, i.e.~there is no edge $uv \in E$ and conflict $(\kappa_u,\kappa_v)\in K(u,v)$ such that $c(u)=\kappa_u$ and $c(v)=\kappa_v$.
 The authors in~\cite{DvPo17} and~\cite{FHK16} also imposed further natural restrictions based on contrasting goals and perspectives, but here instead we only prescribe the maximum number $\mu$ of conflicts per edge.

-In fact, this is equivalent to the ``least conflict'' version of the problem, with one conflict per edge, provided we pass to a {\em multigraph} of maximum edge multiplicity $\mu$.
+In fact, this is equivalent to the ``least nontrivially conflicting'' version of the problem, with exactly one conflict per edge, provided we pass to a {\em multigraph} of maximum edge multiplicity $\mu$.
+(This motivates our first use of the letter $\mu$.)
 Let us be more precise.
 Let $G=(V,E)$ be a multigraph.
-For any positive integer $k$, a {\em local $k$-partition} of $G$ is a collection $\{L_v\}_{v\in V}$ of maps of the form $L_v: E(v) \to [k]$, where $E(v)$ denotes the set of edges incident to $v$.
-So each $L_v$ is a partition of $E(v)$ into $k$ parts, and for each $e\in E(v)$ the colour $L_v(e)$ can be thought of as the {\em local} colour\footnote{By relabelling, we alternatively may define the $L_v$ as maps from $E(v)$ to $\mathbb{N}$ each image set of which contains at most $k$ elements, so not necessarily the same image for every $v$.} of $v$ associated to $e$.
-Given such a collection $\{L_v\}$, we say $G$ is {\em conflict $\{L_v\}$-colourable} if there is some colouring $c: V\to [k]$ of the vertices so that no edge $e=uv\in E$ has $L_u(e) = c(u)$ and $L_v(e) = c(v)$.
-Observe we may assume each $L_v$ is onto, or else it is safe to colour $v$ with any colour not in the image.
-The {\em (least) conflict choosability} $\ch_{\con}(G)$ of $G$ is the smallest $k$ such that $G$ is conflict $\{L_v\}$-colourable for any local $k$-partition $\{L_v\}_{v\in V}$.
+For any positive integer $k$, a {\em local $k$-partition} of $G$ is a collection $\{\kappa_v\}_{v\in V}$ of maps of the form $\kappa_v: E(v) \to [k]$, where $E(v)$ denotes the set of edges incident to $v$.
+So each $\kappa_v$ is a partition of $E(v)$ into $k$ parts, and for each $e\in E(v)$ the colour $\kappa_v(e)$ can be thought of as the {\em local} colour\footnote{By relabelling, we alternatively may define the $\kappa_v$ as maps from $E(v)$ to $\mathbb{N}$ each image set of which contains at most $k$ elements, so not necessarily the same image for every $v$.} of $v$ associated to $e$.
+For each edge $uv$ in the underlying simple graph we want the set $K(u,v)$ of conflicts to be composed of the pairs $(\kappa_u(e),\kappa_v(e))$, for every $e\in E$ with endpoints $u$ and $v$.
+Thus, given a local $k$-partition $\{\kappa_v\}$, we say $G$ is {\em conflict $\{\kappa_v\}$-colourable} if there is some colouring $c: V\to [k]$ of the vertices so that no edge $e=uv\in E$ has $c(u)=\kappa_u(e)$ and $c(v)=\kappa_v(e)$.
+The {\em single-conflict chromatic number} $\chicon(G)$ of $G$ is the smallest $k$ such that $G$ is conflict $\{\kappa_v\}$-colourable for any local $k$-partition $\{\kappa_v\}_{v\in V}$.